Sutanpha: Religious proclivities

 It was during his reign that Hinduism became the predominant religion among Ahoms, and those who persisted in holding old tribal beliefs and customs came to be regarded as a separate degraded class.

 He made numerous temples and made large-number of land grants to Brahmanas, so that out of 48 copper plates recording land grants by all Ahom kings 19 of them belonged to him.
 He made an attempt to use Saktism as an counterforce against the growing power of Vaisnava Satras.
 Alongside he made support, provisions of Paiks, and land grants to the Brahman Satras as well.

-Basudev Devalaya (Assamese:বসুদেৱ দেৱালয়) in Balikaria, Nalbari district, Assam is an ancient Hindu temple and is dedicated to Basudev.
-This temple was built by Ahom King Sutanphaa.

 Believed to have been built by the Ahom King, Siba Singha (1718-1744) Balilecha Kali Mandir at Ballilesha village is a living Sakti Peeth.
 There is an 18th inch high statute of Kali made of Asta Dhatu inside the temple.
 Though there were also Bishnu Doul and Shiva Daul, the carthquake of 1897 almost destroyed them.
 A Kali Pukhuri covering 8 Pura of land however still exists.
 It is situated in a beautiful location on river bank of Pagaldia about 7 km away south-east of Nalbari town.